inspire-international/namingServer-plugin_icinga/README.md

 # namingServer-plugin_icinga
-icinga on Docker container empowered with naming server plugin through which any registered network processes are to be monitored.
+Icinga on Docker container empowered with naming server plugin through which any registered network processes are to be monitored.

 # Prerequisite
 Software: Docker